Iterative Vision-and-Language Navigation: Introduction

 We explore both a discrete VLN setting based on Room-to-Room~\cite{anderson:cvpr18} episodes and navigation graphs (\benchmark) and a continuous simulation VLN-CE~\cite{krantz_vlnce_2020} setting (\benchmarkce).
 The markedly different action and visual observation spaces of these settings may require different memory mechanisms.
-In the discrete setting, agents move along edges in a graph of location nodes and observe clear, well-framed images.
+In the discrete setting, agents move on graph edges and observe clear, well-framed images.
 For \benchmark, we extend a state-of-the-art transformer agent~\cite{chen2021history} that learns an implicit memory based on path history when interpreting instructions.
 In the continuous setting, agents take motion actions while observing noisy images of a 3D environment reconstructed from discrete panorama images.
 For \benchmarkce, we propose an agent that builds and interprets an explicit semantic map.